 Paravel was started by wanderlust-ers Indré Rockefeller and Andy Krantz with the goal of designing travel bags durable enough to stand up to overhead bins yet beautiful enough to stand out on the streets (without the designer markups).
 Gift a piece of Paravel luggage or a Paravel bag to your fave grandmillennial on the go and I promise she will be overjoyed!

 The iconic L.L.
 Bean tote doesn’t really need any explanation.
 Simply put, these totes have been handcrafted in Maine since the 1940s and solving the bag needs of women ever since.
 Add a monogram and you’re good to go!
+I have one that I use as my diaper bag!

 This bag is personal obsession of mine.
 I just think it’s fantastic!
 It fits two tennis racquets and it has a roomy interior so it fits shoes, clothes, gear or whatever you need.
 It comes in multiple color and stripe options too!